 As Deputy Director, Jim oversees Groundwork’s budget and organizational systems.
 “But also, I am always looking for ways to support vibrant downtowns, better housing strategies, and transportation choices in Michigan,” he says.
 He finds ongoing inspiration in James Howard Kunstler’s book, The Geography of Nowhere.
 “It’s the original must-read for anyone interested in cities and communities.”
 Jim’s devotion to creating resilient and healthy towns is on full display in his work leading the effort to re-establish passenger rail service from Ann Arbor to Traverse City—a project that could increase development in train-stop towns all along the route, shrink traffic, reduce pollution and help recruit millennial talent to Michigan businesses.

-Looking ahead, Jim is excited to see how Groundwork’s professional staff is developing into respected policy leaders on our issues regionally, statewide and even nationally.
+Looking ahead, Jim is excited to see how Groundwork’s program specialists are developing into respected policy leaders on our issues regionally, statewide and even nationally.

 Graduated from Grand Valley State University with degree in Public and Nonprofit Administration